Personnel

 Sam Eagles 1

-He became lead alto in ‘The Jazz Funk Collective’, touring with them for three years around London and Ireland.
-Soon after this he was accepted onto the Jazz course at Trinity Laban, one of Europe’s top music colleges.
-For four years he studied under renowned musicians including Russell Van Den Berg, Jason Yarde, Mark Lockhart and Jean Toussaint, the latter continuing to mentor him for a further 2 years after graduation.
+Samuel Eagles studied at Trinity Music College under renowned musicians including Jason Yarde, Mark Lockheart and Jean Toussaint, the latter continuing to mentor him for a further two years after graduation.
 Samuel has taken part in the flagship scheme 'Take Five' run by Serious Music.

-His critically acclaimed debut album ‘Next Beginning’ was released on the F-IRE Label, and launched at the Pizza Express in The EFG London Jazz Festival.
-His sextet project, Spirit, released the album 'Ask Seek Knock' on the Whirlwind label, with longtime supporter Jean Toussaint guesting.
+He currently leads his own quartet whose critically-acclaimed debut album ‘Next Beginning’ was released on the F-IRE Label and launched as part of the London Jazz Festival.
+His sextet project, Spirit, released the album 'Ask Seek Knock' on the Whirlwind label, with longtime supporter Jean Toussaint as a guest.

 Tim Fairhall (double bass)